Frequently Asked Questions

 Volunteers are encouraged to eat lunch together on site.
 This is a great time to get to know our Partner Families, staff and other volunteers and learn a little bit about Habitat.
 Please bring a sack lunch.
 To cut down on waste, please bring your own mug or refillable water bottle.
 We’ll have plenty of coffee, drinking water and snacks.

-Habitat for Humanity is currently building homes in the Stratton Flats neighborhood in Gypsum.
-The job site address is 138 Nighthawk Circle, Gypsum, CO 81637.
-From I-70, take the Eagle exit and proceed south on Eby Creek Rd.
-At the round-about, turn right, heading west on Grand Ave/Hwy 6 towards the Eagle/Vail airport.
-Proceed straight through the 2nd round-about.
-Drive approximately 5 miles and turn left on Jules Drive (landmarks – look for the Napa Auto Parts store on the left of Jules Drive and the Family Dollar store on the right).
-Take the first left on Sunny Avenue, then follow the blue “Volunteer Parking” signs.
+Habitat for Humanity is currently building homes at Stratton Flats in Gypsum.
+The job site address is 230 Nighthawk Circle, Gypsum, CO 81637.
+From I-70, take the Gypsum exit (140) and turn left onto Highway 6 towards Gypsum.
+Go straight through the roundabout and the traffic light by the high school.
+Go about a mile further, and turn right on Jules Drive (landmarks – look for the Family Dollar store on the right).
+Take the first left on Sunny Avenue, then the first left again on Nighthawk Circle.
+Proceed around the circle and park by the Habitat construction office trailer, just past the overflow parking lot.

 Please wear layers of clothing so you can work both indoors and outdoors, depending on the task.
 Wear closed toed shoes or work boots.
 Bring work or gardening gloves if you have them (if not, we have some at the site).
 Groups might want to consider wearing clothes or hats that have their logo on them which makes for great photo ops!